|

-1. The Big Picture: Where Your Bubble Tea Calories Come From
+1. Where Bubble Tea Calories Come From

 Flatlay showing the three main calorie sources in bubble tea: tea, sugar syrup, and toppings (pearls, jelly, foam).